Metloff/easy_geometry/README.md

 s1.intersection(s2) # [#<EasyGeometry::D2::Point:0x00007fc2728713d8 @x=(0/1), @y=(0/1)>]
 ```

-You can find more examples in tests directory.
+You can find more examples in `specs` directory.

 License
 -------